|(a) Each DCS Customer shall provide to the department

 the name, title, contact information, including emergency contact,

-services.
+or amend services.
 At a minimum it shall include:

 (1) Executive level technology officer such as a Chief

 (b) Each DCS Customer is responsible for ensuring that

 its use of DCS services is in compliance with applicable law, policy,